lmgoncalves94/Agri-Plast_API/docs/source/index.rst

 Agri-Plast API Tutorial
 =======================

-This tutorial will guide how to obtain and analyze data from Agri-Plast project, a collaborative research, development, and innovation project dedicated to reducing agricultural plastic waste (resíduos de plástico de uso agrícola, RPUA).
+This tutorial will guide on how to obtain and analyze data from Agri-Plast project, a collaborative research, development, and innovation project dedicated to reducing agricultural plastic waste (resíduos de plástico de uso agrícola, RPUA).

 Here, two datasets will be used: